charleslaw/trello-clone-api/README.md

     # You may also need to run: sudo systemctl start postgresql@12-main
     sudo -u postgres psql

-On MacOS you can use postgress app: <https://postgresapp.com/> then run
+On MacOS you can use postgress app: <https://postgresapp.com/> then to log in run

     psql -h localhost